danionella/lsmaq/README.md

 Present uses include tiled volume acquisition, arbitrary plane piezo-based scanning and phase-stepping for wavefront shaping / [deep imaging](https://doi.org/10.1038/nphoton.2016.252).
 LSMAQ supports galvo-based scanning but does not (yet) support resonant scanners.

 ## Requirements
-- MATLAB (tested with version 2018b, earlier versions since 2009a likely supported)
+- MATLAB (tested with version 2018b, earlier versions since 2009a likely supported).
+The DAQ toolbox is *not* required as LSMAQ directly calls NI-DAQmx functions through MATLAB's .NET interface.
 - National Instruments data acquisition hardware: at least one high-speed (MHz) multifunction NI DAQ board.
-Tested with NI-USB-6356 (primary) and NI-USB-6343 (secondary)
+Tested with NI USB-6356 (primary) and NI USB-6343 (secondary)

 ## Installation
-1. Install NI-DAQmx, making sure to include .NET support (tested with version 15.5, earlier versions likely supported)
+1. Install NI-DAQmx, making sure to include .NET support (tested with version 18.5, earlier versions likely supported)
 2. Clone this repository or copy the contents of this folder to your hard drive.
 3. Open/edit rigClass.m to confirm that is reflects your DAQ hardware and wiring (see below)
 4. You are done already